osamarehman/nue-blog-app/docs/progress.md

    - Case studies
    - Contact form

-## Mock vs. Production
+## Database Integration Progress

+We've made significant progress in integrating a real database:

+- Set up Prisma with PostgreSQL database hosted on Prisma Data Platform
+- Generated Prisma client based on the schema
+- Ran initial database migrations
+- Seeded the database with sample data
+- Updated model files to use real database queries:
+  - Authentication model now uses database for user lookup and creation
+  - Blog posts model uses database for CRUD operations
+  - Comments model uses database for creation and retrieval
+  - Users model uses database for profile management
+  - Contact form submissions are stored in the database

-Currently, the application uses mock data instead of real database connections:
+The application now uses a real database instead of mock data, with the following improvements:

-- Authentication uses localStorage for session management
+- Authentication still uses localStorage for session management (to be replaced with HTTP-only cookies)
-- Blog posts and comments are stored in memory
+- Blog posts and comments are stored in the PostgreSQL database
-- Form submissions are logged but not stored
+- Form submissions are stored in the database

-This approach allows for development and testing without a database connection while maintaining the same interface that would be used with a real database.
+- Added proper error handling and validation

+This transition from mock data to a real database makes the application production-ready from a data persistence standpoint.

 ## Technical Implementation